Black triangle (UFO): 2004–2006 Tinley Park Lights

-Three red lights hovered in a triangular formation were seen by multiple witnesses in Tinley Park and Oak Forest, Illinois, on August 21, 2004, two months later on October 31, 2004, again on October 1, 2005, and once again on October 31, 2006.
+Three hovering red lights were seen by multiple witnesses in Tinley Park and Oak Forest, Illinois, on 21 August 2004, two months later on 31 October 2004, again on 1 October 2005, and once again on 31 October 2006.
 Some witnesses photographed the lights and captured them on video.
-According to some ufologists, the video evidence suggests that the lights kept the geometrical shape and moved as if they were attached through a dark object.
-The incident was examined in a Dateline NBC episode on May 18, 2008, and in the episode "Invasion Illinois" of the television series UFO Hunters premiered on The History Channel on October 29, 2008.
+According to some ufologists, the video evidence suggests that the lights kept the triangular geometrical shape they formed and moved as if they were attached through a dark object.
+The incident was examined in a Dateline NBC episode on 18 May 2008, and in the episode "Invasion Illinois" of the television series UFO Hunters, which premiered on The History Channel on 29 October 2008.

 2008 Stephenville, Texas

-Around 8 January 2008, there was a mass sighting in Stephenville, Texas.
-In the 2023 Netflix documentary series Encounters, it is claimed that there were black triangles and inside were what looked like insects or a praying mantis.
+Around 8 January 2008, approximately 40 people saw a large triangular UFO in Stephenville, Texas.
+One witness, a veteran pilot, estimated the object was half a mile wide and one mile long.
+Military officials in West Texas denied witness reports that fighter jets had pursued the object.

 Military aircraft

-The "TR-3B ASTRA", a rumored top-secret, anti-gravity reconnaissance aircraft developed under a Black project.

 Classified military aircraft may be responsible for many black triangle UFO reports.
-Several such sightings have been reported over Antelope Valley, an area of desert in southern California.
-This stretch of desert draws people interested in potential "black project" aircraft because it is close to several known military research and testing areas, such as Edwards Air Force Base in California and United States Air Force Plant 42.
+Several such sightings have been reported over Antelope Valley, an area of desert in Southern California.
+This stretch of desert draws people interested in potential "black project" aircraft because it is close to several known military research and testing areas, such as Edwards Air Force Base and United States Air Force Plant 42.
 A geographic analysis by the now-inactive National Institute for Discovery Science suggested that black triangles might be U.S. Air Force craft.

 At least some of the proposed military types may be fictitious.
 The Northrop TR-3A Black Manta is a speculative surveillance aircraft purported to belong to the United States Air Force and to have been developed under a black project.
 It was said to be a subsonic stealth spy plane with a flying wing design.
 It was alleged to have been used in the Gulf War to provide laser designation for Lockheed F-117 Nighthawk bombers, for targeting to use with laser-guided bombs (since the F-117 possesses a laser designator, the reason for both aircraft being utilized is unclear).
-There is little evidence to support the TR-3's existence; however, it is possible that black triangle UFO reports associated with Black Manta could be a technology demonstrator for a potential new-generation tactical reconnaissance aircraft, and/or that TR-3 refers to a Technical Refresh of an existing program.
+There is little evidence to support the TR-3's existence; however, it is possible that black triangle UFO reports associated with Black Manta could be a technology demonstrator for a potential new-generation tactical reconnaissance aircraft, and/or that "TR-3" refers to a Technical Refresh of an existing program.

 Geoscientist Ben McGee has identified border patrol drones with infrared anti-collision or identification lights to explain some black triangles.